lexcomber/lu_maup/README.md

-# The importance of scale and the MAUP for robust Ecosystem Service evaluations and landscape decisions
+# The Importance of Scale and the MAUP for Robust Ecosystem Service Evaluations and Landscape Decisions

 Alexis Comber<sup>1*</sup> and Paul Harris<sup>2</sup>